xzjia/dejaview-scraper/README.md

 # What's this

-This is a project that collects json data from pre-defined data source, store them into a database, and store the raw json as files.
+This is a project that scrape data from pre-defined data source, store them into a database, and store the raw json as files in an object storage.
-Currently, it only supports AWS S3 and RDS.
+[Serverless Framework](https://serverless.com/) is being used to deploy this to AWS, and it involves AWS S3 and RDS.

 # How to start